sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 ### 18/06/2025 ###

 Added in the constructor a ConsoleWriteLine to show the creation of each Platform by the console to the user.

+Corrected errors in the file loading.

+Added the virtual methods for printing the details of the platfroms and trains.